A tale of love is something common,

 Loved movies and hated cartoons,

-Doctor’s set was your favourite in childhood.
+Doctor’s set was your favorite in childhood.

 Remember, once I called you and you said,” Do you have springs fitted in your legs”.